 - (No Action).
-Do not require private vessels or private anglers to have a valid federal permit to fish for, harvest, or possess snapper grouper species in the South Atlantic exclusive economic zone. - 2.
+Do not establish a private recreational permit requirement for vessels or anglers in the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region. - 2.
 Require a federal permit for all vessels to fish for, harvest, or possess snapper grouper species in the South Atlantic exclusive economic zone. - 3.
 Require a federal permit for all private anglers to fish for, harvest, or possess snapper grouper species in the South Atlantic exclusive economic zone.

-See Chapter 2 for detailed language of alternatives.
+\See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.